CAREERS

 2. Clinical Interviewing & Assessment

-Conduct structured and semi-structured clinical interviews to assess trauma history, mental health symptomatology, developmental history, and social functioning Identify and sensitively document histories of domestic violence, trauma, substance use, psychiatric treatment, and other clinically and legally relevant factors Apply trauma-informed, culturally responsive practice frameworks throughout the evaluation process
+Conduct structured and semi-structured clinical interviews to assess trauma history, mental health symptomatology, developmental history, and social functioning.
+Identify and sensitively document histories of domestic violence, trauma, substance use, psychiatric treatment, and other clinically and legally relevant factors.
+Apply trauma-informed, culturally responsive practice frameworks throughout the evaluation process.
+Administer measures directly to clients in a uniform and consistent manner.
+Translate clinical observations into written documentation that is clear to non-clinical readers without sacrificing clinical accuracy.
+Exercise sound clinical judgment in challenging interview environments, including with clients who are guarded, distressed, cognitively impaired, or in acute mental health distress.

 3. Legal & Institutional Coordination

-Liaise with defense counsel, 18-B attorneys, Legal Aid Society staff, and court personnel to coordinate evaluation logistics and deadlines Manage documentation workflows: retainer paperwork, authorization forms, court orders, and facility correspondence Track active cases and upcoming deadlines — ensuring nothing is missed due to poor coordination Maintain organized, well-documented case files that support both clinical and legal defensibility Understand the legal frameworks governing forensic evaluations in New York — CPL Article 730, DVSJA eligibility criteria, and the role of EED in sentencing — at a level sufficient to support the supervising psychologist's clinical-legal analysis
+Liaise with counsel and court personnel to coordinate evaluation logistics and deadlines.
+Manage documentation workflows: retainer paperwork, authorization forms, court orders, and facility correspondence Track active cases and upcoming deadlines — ensuring nothing is missed due to poor coordination.
+Maintain organized, well-documented case files that support both clinical and legal defensibility.
+Understand the legal frameworks governing forensic evaluations in New York — CPL Article 730, DVSJA eligibility criteria, and the role of EED in sentencing — at a level sufficient to support the supervising psychologist's clinical-legal analysis.

 Who Will Thrive in This Role